hdelzein/ObjectDetectio_Project/README.md

 For the total loss below, the training loss was equal to 0.6407 while the evaluation loss was equal to 0.877.
 I run this experiment multiple times and I realized that even when the training can vary from one run to the next and it can overfit or not ovberfit, the evaluation loss value varied between 0.8 to 0.9.
-Also since the visalization of the evaluation is a dot versus a curve it was hard to examine how evaluationloss is trending.
+Also since the visalization of the evaluation is a dot versus a curve it was hard to examine how evaluation loss is trending.

 As far as the as the classification loss, the training and evaluation losses were low and close to each other.
 On the other hand localiztion training and evaluation losses were close to each others but they were very slightly higher than the classification